zxk688/MBATA-GAN/README.md

 # MBATA-GAN

-This is a reporitory for releasing a PyTorch implementation of our work [A Crossmodal Multiscale Fusion Network for Semantic Segmentation of Remote Sensing Data](https://ieeexplore.ieee.org/abstract/document/9749821/).
+This is a reporitory for releasing a PyTorch implementation of our work [Unsupervised Domain Adaptation Augmented by Mutually Boosted Attention for Semantic Segmentation of VHR Remote Sensing Images](https://ieeexplore.ieee.org/abstract/document/9749821/).

 Please cite our paper if you find it is useful for your research.